A Banach space formulation for the fully dynamic Navier-Stokes-Biot coupled problem: Semidiscrete continuous-in-time approximation

 Let $\cT_h^f$ and $\cT_h^p$ be shape-regular and quasi-uniform affine finite element partitions of $\Omega_f$ and $\Omega_p$, respectively, where $h$ is the maximum element diameter.
 The two partitions may be non-matching along the interface $\Gamma_{fp}$.
 For the discretization, we consider the following conforming finite element spaces:

 We choose $(\bbX_{fh}, \bV_{fh}, \bbQ_{fh})$ to be any stable finite element spaces for mixed elasticity with weakly imposed stress symmetry, such as the Amara--Thomas \cite{at1979}, PEERS \cite{abd1984}, Stenberg \cite{stenberg1988}, Arnold--Falk--Winther \cite{afw2007,awanou2013}, or Cockburn--Gopalakrishnan--Guzman \cite{cgg2010} families of spaces.
 We take $(\bX_{ph},\W_{ph})$ to be any stable mixed finite element Darcy spaces, such as the Raviart--Thomas (RT) or Brezzi--Douglas--Marini (BDM) spaces \cite{Brezzi-Fortin}.
-We employ a conforming finite element space $\bV_{ph} \subset \bV_p$ to approximate the structure displacement.
 We note that these spaces satisfy

 For the Lagrange multipliers, we choose the conforming approximations